oscarpolanco/node-basics/section_text/README.md

 - Save the file
 - Get to your browser and refresh the page
 - You should see that the `button` and `input` update their styles

+## Section 8: Application Deployment(Weather App)

+At this moment the app is running perfectly on your local machine but the problem is exactly that because no one can have access to the application.
+In these sections, you will see how to `deploy` the application into a `production` server so anyone with the app `URL` can have access to use it.
+We will use 3 tools: `Git`, `Github` and `Heroku`.

+- [Git](https://git-scm.com/): `Git` will allow us to put our application into a `version control` that going to allow us to track the changes to our app.
+- [Github](https://github.com/): Will backup our code and collaborate with others
+- [Heroku](https://www.heroku.com/): Will give us everything we need to `deploy` our `nodeJS` application to a `production` server so our app is accessible from a `URL`